haotian127/haotian127.github.io/_teaching/TA.md

 location: "Davis, CA"
 ---

+* I have been TA for various math courses since 2017.

 * Topics: Advanced Calculus, Linear Algebra, Introduction to Abstract Mathematics and Methods of Applied Mathematics (graduate course).

 * Duty: Hold office hours and discussion sessions for students and help them understand how to solve math homework or quiz problems.